diegogmferreira/airtable-timeline/README.md

 ### What you like about your implementation
 I enjoyed tackling the challenge of arranging items on the timeline in a compact, space-efficient way directly on screen.
-It was particularly interesting to design and position the elements in a way that adapts to different screen sizes while maintaining readability.
+It was fascinating to design and position the elements in a way that adapts to different screen sizes while maintaining readability.
 I also implemented an aside list to complement the timeline, and designed the layout to be mobile-friendly, ensuring a smooth experience on smaller screens.

 ----